ramtinJ95/Vaults/Primary/Meaning Crisis Ep 7.md

 So we are always assigning an arena and assuming agency.
 So when one is giving a lecture we are assuming the agency of a lecturer and assigning everything around us an identity which facilites the goals that we have once we have assumed the agency of whatever it is we have assumed.
 This process of co-identification of agent and arena is called an existential-mode.
 These existential-modes are by extension meta-meaning relations.
 This means that if you do not have the agent arena relationship then none of your actions have meaning.
 This means that in the existential-mode of a football player on football field kick the ball in some direction etc has meaning because there is this relationship between agent and arena.

+At the bottom of it all, or lets say at ground zero, there are two existential-modes.
+Having mode and being mode.
+* The Having mode is about having stuff and fullfilling the needs of being hungry, thirsty etc. Its categorical, we divide things into groups and sub groups.
+We can control and manipulate the things around us to fullfil the needs that we have.
+In this mode we have I - it relationships.
+Predominantly we are using our intelligence to solve problems in this mode
+* The being mode is about our being needs.
+Here its not categorical but expressive. its about our need to become something, to grow and develop we have I - thou relationships instead.
+We dont manipulate and control but rather we are acting as feedback cycles with others in our environment.
+Predominately using reason to make meaning.

+Very important to understand that it is not that one is good and the other is bad.
+The point is that we get mixed up and try to fullfil our being needs from within the having mode. we want to grow and develop so we buy a new car etc. In other words we are suffering from modal confusion.
+A big part of advertisment is about trying to confuse you so that you try to pursue being need in having mode.
+You need to be mature, here is a car etc etc.

 ---
 Status: #📖